KurangKering/simple-chat-api/README.md

 ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃

 ### End-point: auth/login
-Get access token by login and use the token to access any endpoint below
+Get access token by login and use the token to access any endpoint below. this API is using Bearer

 #### Method: POST
 >```
 >{{base_url}}/auth/login